greenpill-pro/greenpill-pro.github.io/grass-roots-marketing-az.md

 After re-reading all the articles written by @Zyler9985 it's clear to us this work deserves another shot at the AZ that got rejected.

-Brat & deeZ proposes the following:
+Brat & deeZ ask the following:
-- 5,000 $ZNN and 50,000 $QSR to Zyler for two years of work which includes 40 articles and one comprehensive `.pdf`
+- All voting pillars should read Zyler's articles again.
+Can you see the value even though we cannot measure it through clicks and conversions?
+- Look at the Green Pill site below to see how the articles could be used to explain the network to new users / developers.
-- If this AZ is approved, Brat & deeZ will send 5,000 $ZNN and 50,000 $QSR to TBD Community Address.
-TBD will hold the funds in escrow.
+- If you vote YES on this AZ it indicates to Zyler you would support his previous request of 5,000 $ZNN and 50,000 $QSR.
-- If AZ payment is approved, Brat & deeZ will receive 5,000 $ZNN and 50,000 $QSR, and the Sultan will release the escrowed funds to Zyler
+- If you vote NO please respond to the forum post giving constructive feedback to Zyler on what would be required to support his AZ.

 The network needs writers to prevent a 'void' of content in our historical timeline.
 Almost certainly you have derived value from Zyler's articles if you are part of the Zenon culture.
 Let's set the right precedence: **the network pays when value is created**.

-## We ask for your support to approve this AZ and pay Zyler for the valueable work he created.
+## We ask for your support to approve this AZ so Zyler can resubmit an AZ and receive fair compensation for his work.

 > Despite my current absence, I still care about Zenon and always will.
 It pains me to see the network struggling.
 I hope the community can turn things around soon, and I believe they will if they come together. -Zyler9985